 True Loft vs. Soft Loft

 Next up is what type of loft is best for you.
-Either type of Intown Atlanta loft can be an excellent alternative to a standard condo.
+Either type of Intown Atlanta loft for sale can be an excellent alternative to a standard condo.
 Let’s look at the differences:

 What’s a true loft?